Tyonnchie-Berry-1996/Build-Your-Own-IPTV/README.md

      python3 ListBuilder.py
     ```
 Now you have a customized m3u playlist ready to pull streams for IPTV.
 Don't believe me run this command <code> cat custom_playlist.m3u</code>

+How do I use this?
+ ---
+   <p>There are some quick plug and play methods for a m3u file but I recommend using <code>Jellyfin</code> and <code>NextPVR</code> that's just my preference.
+I will add a video tutorial/visual demo with these steps and an explaination on how I use this in my daily life; I will also explain how you can use the m3u file with other apps outside of jellyfin.</p>